ironicbadger/pms-wiki/docs/02-tech-stack/docker-compose.md

 ## Quality of life tweaks

 Bash aliases make dealing with docker-compose much easier.
 Being a good sysadmin is about being fundamentally lazy and finding ways to reduce the amount of work you have to do.
 This is where bash aliases come in.
-There is dedicated section about bash aliases under *Day Two -> [Quality of Life Tweaks](../day-two/quality-of-life-tweaks.md#bash-aliases)*.
-Here are some primarily related to docker-compose.
+Here are some primarily related to docker-compose:

 ```bash
 # /etc/bash_aliases